 In general, there are five important factors to consider when choosing a VPN service provider:

 Security is the primary reason to obtain a VPN and is measured mainly by the level of encryption.
 Of course, the stronger the encryption, the better.
-The standard is a 256-bit encryption.
+The standard is 256-bit encryption.

 For added protection, some VPN servers have data pass through several servers from multiple locations.
 This is a good indication that a VPN service provider offers top-notch security.